 - What to do in 3 days in Luang Prabang

-- 4 week Japan itinerary - the best of Japan for your first visit to the land of the rising sun
+- 4-week Japan itinerary: the best of Japan for a first trip to the Land of the rising sun

 - Where to stay in Tokyo